mikaeljan/TechdegreePortfolio/README.md

 # A personal portfolio showcase
-For now, please use src folder.
-The project is not minified for dist.

 ## Building process (! in progress! )
 1. Open up a terminal window and change your working directory to root of this repo.
 2. Run `npm install` command in your terminal window.